harshvardhanchand/MediMind/memory-bank/progress.md

 **In Progress: [Current Date]**

-The initial step of integrating Optical Character Recognition (OCR) into the document processing pipeline has been completed.
+Significant progress has been made in implementing the document processing pipeline:

 1.  **OCR Integration using Google Document AI**:
     *   Successfully integrated Google Document AI for performing OCR on uploaded documents (PDFs, images).
 This provides robust text extraction capabilities.